Who are you going to call if you’re notified you’ve got to deal with an IFTA audit?

-Get ready by keeping what you need – and getting rid of what you don’t.
-Make sure that the documentation you need is stored where you can get to it, but it’s out of the way until you need it.
-That combination often means the back of a closet – and closet space gets filled really fast.
+Get ready what you need and get rid of what you don’t.
+Make sure that the documentation you need is stored where you can get to it.
+However, ensure it’s out of the way until you need it.
 You’ll need log books for six months.
-You’ll need your fuel receipts.
-You’ll need mileage records.
+Ensure you have your fuel receipts and all mileage records.
 You don’t need food or coffee receipts.
 So pare down the stuff you need to save.
 Keep it together.
 If you’re an owner operator, it’s likely that a quarter’s worth of materials will fit into a large envelope or file folder.
 Put everything in and put a date on the outside.

-Get ready by doing things right – right now.
-Procrastination or worse, putting something “right there” because you’re convinced you’ll remember where you put it in 3 months, leads to trouble with or without an audit.
+Putting something “right there” because you’re convinced you’ll remember where you put it in 3 months, leads to trouble.
 People talk about bad habits but there are good habits too.
-Get into some good habits – throw the log books into a box in the office, not just lay them down somewhere.
+Get into some good habits.
+Throw the log books into a box in the office, rather than lay them down somewhere and forget where.
 Like Grandma used to say, “There’s a place for everything and everything in its place.”

 Organize Your Audit

 Audits are usually handled in your office.
-I guess they figure you’ll have what you need on hand there, rather than asking you to bring stuff in.
-The other type of audit asks for you to send in your materials and then they’ll tell you how much more you have to pay them.
+They figure you’ll have what you need on hand there, rather than asking you to bring stuff in.
+The other type of audit asks for you to send in your materials and then they’ll tell you how much you owe.

-If you are notified of an auditor’s visit, take the time when you’re probably not sleeping (due to anxiety) and clean up your office a bit.
+If you are notified of an auditor’s visit, take the time to clean up your office a bit.
 Make sure there’s a chair for the auditor to sit in – that’s only polite.
 (Make your grandma proud.)
 If you can find out what period of time the audit is going to cover, pull that material out of the closet right away and get it organized.
-If you don’t use spreadsheets, don’t worry about setting one up, but you may want to put the receipts in order by date.
+If you don’t use spreadsheets, don’t worry about setting one up.
+However, you may want to put the receipts in order by date.

 Be courteous.
 We’re all humans, dealing with a system that’s been created because of people who have cheated or scammed.
 That makes it feel like the auditor is our enemy and they’re waiting to find something bad to hit you with.
-Auditors are just doing a job that most of us would never want, and they probably get a lot of anger directed at them.
+Auditors are just doing a job that most of us would never want.
+Additionally, they probably get a lot of anger directed at them.
 Once again, Grandma would remind you that you’ll catch more flies with honey than with vinegar.
-You’re probably nervous and stressed by the auditor’s visit, but you could offer a cup of coffee or tea and then both of you can relax a little and start the audit process.
+You’re probably nervous and stressed by the auditor’s visit, but you could offer a cup of coffee or tea.
+Then both of you can relax a little and start the audit process.

 It will be a lot easier if you’re using TruckingOffice.
 Why not give us a try?
-You’ll find out what our customers are saying is true – TruckingOffice finishes the IFTA in minutes and give you the confidence that it’s done right.
+You’ll find out what our customers are saying is true.
+TruckingOffice finishes the IFTA in minutes and gives you the confidence that it’s done right.
 You won’t have to worry about the taxes you pay if you use our trucking management software.
-Then if you’re one of those randomly selected audits, you won’t have to worry – just clean your office.
+If you’re one of those randomly selected audits, you won’t have to worry.